 Ever since I can remember, I've been inventing new recipes and getting creative in the kitchen, so I decided to start sharing all of these recipes on this blog.
 These are my family's favorite foods that I've been making for years.
 I've tested, retested, and perfected each one to make sure that you have success in the kitchen each and every time.

-I’m not going to lie, it was difficult to transition to a vegan diet at first.
-I missed those comfort foods that I ate as a child, but instead of giving up on veganism, I learned to get creative in the kitchen and make vegan food taste like the foods I was missing and craving.
+It was difficult to transition to a vegan diet at first.
+I missed those comfort foods I ate as a child, but instead of giving up on veganism, I learned to get creative in the kitchen and make vegan food taste like the foods I was craving.

-Finding this middle ground between healthy food and food that still tastes good has helped me to stay vegan for 19 years (and my husband stay vegan for over 21 years), and has allowed us to raise 2 vegan children who have never wanted a drop of meat or dairy!
+Finding this middle ground between plant-based food like whole grains, fruits, and vegetables, and food that still tastes good has helped me to stay vegan for 23 years (and my husband stay vegan for over 26 years).
+It has also allowed us to raise 2 vegan children who have never wanted a drop of meat or dairy!
 I truly believe that this balance in eating is the key to maintaining a vegan lifestyle.